agent18/agent18.github.io/_posts/2020-05-05-is-ea-bottlenecked-stm-2.markdown

 **Re-write a fresh**

 Send distractions to the footnote.
-Don't force yourself to keep it and weave it in the post.
+Don't force yourself to keep them and weave them in the post.
 You are out here to find the truth and not weave all the research you have done into a flowing story.

 Re-writing in a fresh sheet and re-factoring old stuff seems to have helped in this regard.
 I got rid of many things I was clinging on to and struggling to weave into the story (such as a section on "why I think EA is TC", A section on 'definitions' etc.).
-Shit was taking so much time.
+It was taking so much time to make it all fit into a story, until I removed those sections completely.

 <!-- **Systematic way?** -->